Quickstart

 1. Create a new Twitch account.
 This will be the dedicated bot account.

 2. Enter your CLIENT_ID, CLIENT_SECRET, BOT_ID and OWNER_ID into the placeholders in the below example.
+See FAQ on how to retrieve the BOT_ID and OWNER_ID.

-5. Open a new browser / incognito mode, log in as the bot account and visit http://localhost:4343/oauth?scopes=user:read:chat%20user:write:chat%20user:bot
+4. Open a new browser / incognito mode, log in as the BOT ACCOUNT and visit http://localhost:4343/oauth?scopes=user:read:chat%20user:write:chat%20user:bot&force_verify=true

 import asyncio